johnjansen/sidekiq-workflow/README.md

 Groups use Redis barrier keys (atomic counters) to coordinate completion.

-The default barrier implementation is `Sidekiq::Workflow::Barrier::AtMostOnceBarrier`:
+The default barrier implementation is `Sidekiq::Sideline::Barrier::AtMostOnceBarrier`:

 - It is **at-most-once** for the continuation: it tries to ensure only one worker releases a given barrier.
 - Continuation enqueueing is **active** (it happens immediately when the barrier is released), but it is **not atomic** with the barrier release.